H4mdiSp4rda/Cabinet-Medical/README.md

 #### Python Project
 _<ins>Part I</ins> :_
 - [x] Add/delete patient should be fully functional.
 (Can't think of anything else to add.)
+- [x] Add appointment should be fully functional.
+(Can't think of anything else to add.)
+- [x] Modify appointment should be fully functional.
+(Can't think of anything else to add.)
-- [x] delete appointment should be fully functional.
+- [x] Delete appointment should be fully functional.
+(Can't think of anything else to add.)
+- [x] Add prescription function should be fully functional.
 (Need more testing.)
-- [ ] Add appointment function is buggy.
-- [ ] Add modify appointment function.
-- [ ] Add prescription function ~ per rdv.
+- [ ] Update the first cell and remove duplicate functions.
 - [ ] Add historiques des consultations de chaque patient (historique_nom patient.txt).

 _<ins>Part II</ins> :_